lerni/instagram-basic-display-feed-element/README.md

 1. Install the module
 2. Create a [FB App](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/) use `https://DOMAIN.TLD/_instaauth/` as redirectUri
-3. Add `appId` & `appSecret` in yml-config like below & `?flush`
+3. Add `appId` & `appSecret` in yml-config or `.env` like below & `?flush`
-4. Create an Instagram Feed Element & click on the Link in the setting-tab to authenticate
+4. Create an Instagram Feed Element & click on the link in the setting-tab to authenticate
 5. Reload CMS to see the generated token
 6. That's it.
 Token 'll be updated if older than 30 days on request basis.
 This means, if a token is older than 30 days and from there on no request is made (element never shown to any visitor), the token invalidates and a warning is thrown.
 To "fix" this, you'll need to delete all tokens and regenerate one with the link provided in CMS.